meirisoda/obsidian/School_Fall2023/NTRN201/Fad Diet Presentation Reviews.md

 ### Is it dangerous?
 It is associated with low vitamin and mineral levels.
 It poses an increased risk of food-borne illnesses due to the nature of raw food.
 It may also cause an unhealthy relationship with food.
 ### Would you recommend?
-Overall not recommended because it isn't balanced and not sufficient to meet the recommended daily amounts of daily vitamin and mineral needs (also doesn't allow additional supplementation).
-Cooking may make some foods safer to eat.